Widow Spider Envenomation Medication

 Class Summary

-Used to neutralize the toxin of a widow spider bite.
+These are used to neutralize the toxin of a widow spider bite.
+Obtain informed consent before antivenom administration, if possible.

 Antivenin, black widow spider

-Derived from horse serum and produced by Merck & Co., Inc. Consider for patients with grade 2 or grade 3 envenomations who are refractory to opiates and sedative-hypnotics and do not have risk factors for immediate hypersensitivity reactions.
+Black widow spider antivenin is derived from horse serum and produced by Merck & Co., Inc. Consider it for patients with grade 2 or grade 3 envenomations who are refractory to opiates and sedative-hypnotics and do not have risk factors for immediate hypersensitivity reactions.
 Some authorities advocate antivenom administration for certain patient groups, such as children and elderly persons.
-Package insert recommends skin testing for possible allergic reaction to the antivenom.
+The package insert recommends skin testing for possible allergic reaction to the antivenom.

 Immunizations